 The Bambanwala-Ravi-Bedian (BRB) Canal, also known as the Ichogil Canal in Indian references, is a man made waterway in Pakistan.
 Originating from the Upper Chenab Canal (also known as Nandipur canal), near Bambanwala village, west of Daska, BRB Canal flows southeastward, running parallel to the India-Pakistan border before merging with the Sutlej River near Kanganpur, approximately 100 kilometers south of Lahore.
 Total length of BRB canal is around 200 Km.

-Constructed in 19481, the it was a proactive measure by the citizens of Lahore to fortify the city against potential future invasions.
+Constructed in 19481, it was a proactive measure by the citizens of Lahore to fortify the city against potential future invasions.
 Responding to an appeal by the then Chief Minister of Punjab, Iftikhar Hussein, the local populace undertook the monumental task of digging the 8-kilometer canal without monetary compensation, completing it within a few days. the canal passing through Lahore, commonly known as the Lahore Canal, originates from the Bambawali-Ravi-Bedian (BRB) Canal.

 BRB Canal and Indo-Pak War of 1965